 Distortive demand

 Since the voucher scheme can only be used to get a 200MB and more, the scheme is unlikely to distort existing demand in favour of lower speed services.
 Perhaps more importantly, the scheme can be used to upgrade existing connection to above 200MB.
 More importantly, the voucher should be used to improve the subscriber’s connectivity.
 Conditioning eligibility on the highest (1Gbps for Cyprus) may give some consumers the incentive to change plan not because they have a need (or willingness to pay) for it, but just for the sake of using the voucher.
 As the FTTH network is only accessible in urban areas of Cyprus, the policy that would consist in conditioning eligibility on the highest speed possible would limit the scope of the intervention to improving the connectivity of already well-connected consumers for whom access to an even faster connection may have little added value.
 By setting the threshold for eligibility at a lower level (200Mbps), which is what the Cypriot authorities propose, the consumer surplus generated by the voucher scheme is expected to be greater.
-Homogenous good

 Lock-in

 The voucher as is will be locked into the initial service provider.
 The consumer will be permitted to switch operators during the period of the voucher (1 year) but the voucher will not be transferred to the new provider.